The participants of your event, or app users, are referred to as "users" in the workspace.

-All the other app users need to be added in Backstage to the workspace, via the Users module.
+To build your event audience, all the event participants need to be added to the user list in the workspace, via the Users module.

-There are three ways of adding users to a workspace:
+There are three ways of adding app users to a workspace:

 - Integrations from third party systems.